 But Lindau is not just an island, it’s also a town that is renowned for its beautiful parks and gardens.
 Despite the island’s small size and compact historical centre, visitors will still find there are plenty of green spaces.
 These include the town’s main park, the Stadtgarten, and other green oases with wonderful views over the lake.
 There are even more parks and gardens on Lindau’s mainland, including extensive lakeside areas and attractive, historic parks.

 Over recent years Lindau has developed some first-class cultural programmes that have really put the town on the map.
 The town’s main museum, the Stadtmuseum, is located in the Haus zum Cavazzen, one of the most beautiful baroque townhouses on Lake Constance.
-It attracts thousands of visitors with its first-class programme of temporary exhibitions, which have included original works by artists such as Pablo Picasso (2011), Marc Chagall (2012), Joan Miró (2013) and Henri Matisse (2014).
-The classical modernist series continues in 2015 with a special exhibition entitled Emil Nolde – The Splendour of Colour.
+It attracts thousands of visitors with its first-class programme of temporary exhibitions, which have included original works by artists such as Pablo Picasso (2011, 2016), Marc Chagall (2012), Joan Miró (2013), Henri Matisse (2014) and Email Nolde (2015).
+The classical modernist series continues in 2017 with a special exhibition entitled “Paul Klee.
+Between Heaven and Earth“.

 The name Lindau means “island on which linden trees grow” and written references to the name date as far back as the year 882.
 This is reflected in the town’s coats of arms and seals, which go back to the 13th century.
 They all show a linden tree or linden leaf, though over the centuries the number of leaves on the green trees has varied between three and fifteen.